Why choose APR?

 - A 2:1 degree (in any discipline).

-- 136 UCAS points (340 under the old tariff) across your three best A-level subjects.
+- 136 UCAS points across your three best A-level subjects.

-- Grade A in A-level Mathematics and GCSE English Language.
+- Grade 6 in A-level Mathematics and GCSE English Language.

 We consider all applications based on their own merit, and note that previous candidates have been successful without meeting all of the above requirements.
 Please provide details of any factors you would like to be taken into consideration in your cover letter.